Praneet4042/TheForgottenHouse/README.md

 ```
 Start Game
     ↓
-Explore the house with lantern OFF (safe but not able to interact)
+Explore the house with lantern OFF (safe but not able to interactand will die when you or ghost collides with each other)
     ↓
 Turn lantern ON to see objects and interact
     ↓